 Subject to Sale Offers in BC: What Buyers and Sellers Need to Know

 Today's buyer is tomorrow's seller.
-Subject-to-sale transactions work best when both sides understand the other's position and the trade offs involved.
+Subject-to-sale transactions work best when both sides understand the other's position and the trade-offs involved.

 What Does "Subject to Sale" Mean?

-A subject to sale offer means the buyer's purchase is conditional on successfully selling their current home first.
+A subject-to-sale offer means the buyer's purchase is conditional on successfully selling their current home first.
 The deal does not become firm until that condition is satisfied or removed.

 Conditional Offer